umd-mith/mith-static/src/pages/news/wireframe-as-metaphor-architecting-a-digital-edition-for-katherine-anne-porters-letters.md

 ---
 author:
   - Wendy Hagenmaier
-date: '2012-05-04T13:30:00.000Z'
+date: "2012-05-04T13:30:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: wireframe-as-metaphor-architecting-a-digital-edition-for-katherine-anne-porters-letters
+title:
-title: 'Wireframe as Metaphor: Architecting a Digital Edition for Katherine Anne Porter’s Letters'
+  "Wireframe as Metaphor: Architecting a Digital Edition for Katherine Anne Porter’s Letters"
 ---

 According to Christina Wodtke and Austin Govella in _Information Architecture: Blueprints for the Web_, wireframes are the spaces in which thinking becomes tangible.
 As my semester-long exploration of digital scholarly editions comes to a close, I have been thinking about how to synthesize the insights I’ve gleaned from the different phases of the project—from the literature review to the TEI encoding guidelines—into a set of visual representations, or wireframes, for a digital edition of Katherine Anne Porter’s letters.
 In other words, I have been attempting to transform my thinking into something tangible.